Carl Hodges Art resides at https://www.carlhodges.com

-In this policy, "we", "us" and "our" refer to the data controller of all such Personal Data who is Carl Philip Art.
+In this policy, "we", "us" and "our" refer to the data controller of all such Personal Data who is Carl Hodges Art.

 We are committed to safeguarding the privacy of our website visitors.

 It is important for you (as an individual who provides us with Personal Data) to understand how we use (or “process”) Personal Data, including that which we collect about you during your visit to this Website and our other websites, and which we process more generally pursuant to this Policy.